LOUNGE /

 Text by TSUCHIDA Takashi

-The Philosophy Encoded in the Name “1 Hotels”
+The Philosophy Behind the Name “1 Hotels”

 1 Hotels began by posing a question to the hospitality industry.
-The founder, Barry Sternlicht, championed a simple yet profound philosophy: “Travelers of the world should cherish that world.”
+Its founder, Barry Sternlicht, championed a simple yet profound philosophy: “Travelers of the world should cherish that world.”
 The brand name “1” refers to the one Earth—“One World.”

 Fulfillment: The New Luxury